mohidyasin/MWM-Research/README.md

 - **Risk Mitigation**: Our approach prioritises minimizing drawdowns and overall risk exposure, ensuring that capital preservation is as crucial as growth.

-- **Customized Solutions**: We tailor our strategies to meet each client's unique needs, offering flexibility in leverage, risk management, and portfolio composition.
+- **Customised Solutions**: We tailor our strategies to meet each client's unique needs, offering flexibility in leverage, risk management, and portfolio composition.

 ## Offerings